barzan/dbseer/README.md

 C) Configure dstat if monitoring local MySQL server

 To make sure the middleware execute dstat to monitor system resources and get the log file, please first configure the variables in rs-sysmon2/setenv.
+In the setenv file, you need to configure {mysql_user, mysql_pass, mysql_host, mysql_port} variables.
 Also, please make sure the file rs-sysmon2/dstat is executable.
 If not, use the following command to make it executable,

 	chmod 755 rs-sysmon2/dstat